 Most of the time, these products are mismarked, and claim to provide therapeutic benefits of CBD, without actually containing any CBD or cannabinoids in general.

-Since the Hemp CBD industry really shot off in 2018, there has been thousands of companies flooding the market with products, most of the brands seen on Amazon and other retailers online are simply selling Hemp oil, with claims similar to that of Hemp-derived CBD oils, a hot topic at the moment.
+Since the Hemp CBD industry really shot off in 2018, there have been thousands of companies flooding the market with products, most of the brands seen on Amazon and other retailers online are simply selling Hemp oil, with claims similar to that of Hemp-derived CBD oils, a hot topic at the moment.
 Most people who haven’t been introduced to this industry struggle to differentiate a product that just contains Hemp Oil to a product that actually contains “CBD Oil”.

 Why CBD is the Best Choice